IBMRedbooks/zikipedia/dictionary/C.md

 * This term is used to refer to the entire z/OS box.

 ### CF *(Coupling Facility)*

+{: .note }
-> 💡 _This can be thought of as being analogous to Kubernetes._
+> _Though different in terms of archiecture and use case, this can be thought of as being analogous to Kubernetes in the sense that they both enable centralized management and resource sharing in an environment composed of otherwise logically independent resources._

 * This is mechanism for enabling resource sharing between disparate z/OS systems.
 More specifically, it is used to link separate z/OS systems into one optimized system.